-We are unwittingly brainwashed by the advertising and television media in a myriad of ways.
-We may have learned about the influences of advertising and television somewhere along the way, but it’s still difficult not to succumb to it if you are not vigilant.
+We are unwittingly brainwashed by advertising and television media in a myriad of ways.
+We may have learned about the influences of advertising and television somewhere along the way, but it’s still difficult not to succumb to them if you are not vigilant.

 Each of these tactics has a profound effect on its ability to anchor the advertiser’s or producer’s messages in our brain –- mostly in our subconscious mind.
 The repetitiveness of these messages leads to us being brainwashed.

 Brainwashed to keep watching a particular television program